stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 To learn more about the power of social with structure, you can read [Atlassian thought of it, #stratapp’s done it](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, #stratapp's done it").

-## get ready to scale through offshoring
+## go a step further, scale through offshoring

 I am talking about scale, not removing or replacing your onshore talent.